How to Organize Mail

 Where do people put their mail?

-This is a question that gets asked more often than any other.
-The answer is just as common as the question.
-People most often toss their mail on the kitchen counter or any open surface for that matter.
+This is a question that gets asked more often than any other and the answer is just as common as the question.
+People most often toss their mail on the kitchen counter or any open surface.

 Their intentions are to place it out in the open for now so they remember to go through it later on.
 The problem is, that things tend to pile up rather quickly in a busy home.
 And before you know it today’s mail is now hiding under the remnants of that busy day.